ray-project/ray/doc/source/serve/deployment-graph.md

 Potential Future improvements:
  - `serve.build()` to fulfill the Ops API so user's deployment graph can generate a YAML file for deployment, scaling and reconfiguration.
+ - Performance optimizations:
+   - Tuning guide for deployment graph to avoid single node being bottleneck
- - Performance optimization and tuning to better take advantage of async handle and ray shared memory to reduce or eliminate intermediate data transfer
+   - Better use of async deployment handle
+   - Leverage ray shared memory to reduce or eliminate intermediate data transfer
+   - Static compute graph transformation, fusion and placement based on profiling
  - Better UX, such as visualization